shfitz/DM1143-Ideation-and-Prototyping-FA17/week-12-detail.md

 <!-- read -->
 <tr><td valign="top">Read</td>
 <td>
 Read about the <a href="https://www.theverge.com/2017/3/30/15113162/future-utopia-tellart-design-agency-world-government-summit-dubai">Museum of the Future</a>.
 On your blog, write about how you think design will change the future.
 Will it be a psoitive or negative thing?
-(NB : this is longer than most reads in the class, dont wait until Monday night).
+(NB : this is a little longer than most reads in the class, dont wait until the last minute).
 <!-- readings for Thurs-->
 </td>
 <td>